 We have broad market sector knowledge in the finance, communications, real estate, transportation, hospitality, healthcare, technology and manufacturing sectors.
 We also help evaluate and structure transactions to avoid the pitfalls of a subsequent insolvency.

 Experienced Lawyers on Your Side

 Members of our Bankruptcy, Restructuring and Creditors' Rights Team have been selected for inclusion in leading industry publications based on their work in this area.
-A number of our attorneys are ranked in the 2011 editions of Chambers USA, Best Lawyers in America and Super Lawyers.
+A number of our attorneys are ranked in the 2017 edition of Best Lawyers in America and the 2016 editions of Chambers USA and Super Lawyers.
 In addition, our team includes three partners who have been inducted as Fellows in the American College of Bankruptcy.